Frank Diaz-Silveira: Education

 He received his law degree at the University of Havana in 1957 and then graduated in 1975 from the American Law Program at the University of Miami.

 Anti-Castro activities

-On November 16, 1960, Mr. Diaz-Silveira led a group of young Cubans to attack the Cuban Embassy in Lima, Peru; taking documents of the archives of the diplomatic seat.
+On November 16, 1960, Diaz-Silveira led a group of young Cubans to attack the Cuban Embassy in Lima, Peru; taking documents of the archives of the diplomatic seat.
 On August 9, 1961, he was ejected from the Inter-American Economic and Social Conference for causing a fist fight and for interrupting a two-hour speech being given by Ernesto Guevara.

 Political races

-He first ran for office in 1975 for a seat on the City of Miami Commission, he lost.
-In 1976, he ran for the Florida House of Representatives, he lost.
-On November 2, 1982, Mr. Diaz-Silveira received 20,077 votes out of 49,041 votes in the Florida Senate race of District 34, against the incumbent Joe Gersten and in 1983, he ran for Mayor of the City of Miami, which he lost again.
+He first ran for office in 1975 for a seat on the Miami City Commission, he lost.
+In 1976, he ran a campaign for the Florida House of Representatives, which he lost.
+On November 2, 1982, Diaz-Silveira received 20,077 votes out of 49,041 votes in the Florida Senate race of District 34, running against the incumbent Joe Gersten.
+In 1983, he unsuccessfully ran for mayor of the City of Miami.